Telecom moves into highest level of cyber risk – Moody’s Ratings

 Two components make up the exposure factor: Systemic role and levels of digitisation.
 The telecom sector is deemed as having an important systemic role because of its high level of interconnectivity with other sectors.
 The mitigation factor has three components: Perimeter integrity; cyber diligence; and cyber governance (telecom is ‘very high’ risk in the first two and ‘moderate’ in the last).

-Moody’s has identified other industries as having a more acute cyber risk profile compared to its 2022 heat map, including manufacturing, education, medical products, mass transit and ports, either due to rising exposure or weaker oversight than in other industries.
+Moody’s Ratings has identified other industries as having a more acute cyber risk profile compared to its 2022 heat map, including manufacturing, education, medical products, mass transit and ports, either due to rising exposure or weaker oversight than in other industries.

-Together with telecom, airlines and the power-generation industry, Moody’s – looking through its credit ratings’ lens – calculates all these sectors (those with heightened cyber risk) as having a total debt of $7.1tn, of which telecoms makes up $1.42tn.
+Together with telecom, airlines and the power-generation industry, Moody’s Ratings – looking through its credit ratings’ lens – calculates all these sectors (those with heightened cyber risk) as having a total debt of $7.1tn, of which telecoms makes up $1.42tn.

 - Ken Wieland, Contributing Editor, TelecomTV